MoonJuhan/three-js-study/README.md

 # three-js-study

-> Study how to expose 3D modeling to web using three.js.
+> Use three.js to study techniques that show 3D modeling on the web.

 ## Command